agharsallah/Society_deputy_stats/readme.md

 problematic
 ........................
-lack of scientefic stats
+* lack of scientefic stats

--as a dep mem the main functionality would be to easily access the statistics of my region
+- as a dep mem the main functionality would be to easily access the statistics of my region .
--search for a certain stat
+- search for a certain stat .

--the data should be easily updated by the INS
+- the data should be easily updated by the INS .
-- it would even be better to see some experts opinion and their analysis
+- it would even be better to see some experts opinion and their analysis.

 ###Node-Login is built on top of the following libraries :